Meet The Media

 We are proud to support the charity Smart Works Leeds.

-”There's nothing bad to say about the Pitch to the Press like a Pro workshop, except I wish it was longer!
+”There's nothing bad to say about the Pitch the Press like a Pro workshop - except I wish it was longer!

 Within half a day, I refreshed my PR skills, learned some great tips and had the bones of a pitch nailed.
 The York venue, Patch, was perfect.
 And the small group meant we could all get to know each other and benefit from time with the hosts.